Samuel107/telekinesis-project/README.md

 Objects Floating Around: Gravity On/Off Switch

-List Of Random Objects We Can Put In:
+List Of Random Objects I Can Put In:
 	Bowling Ball,
 	Lamp,
 	Chairs,